AutumnEvans418/FitnessFoxNet/README.md

 # Fitness Fox
-A local decentralized fitness app built in Blazor .NET 8 that supports iOS, Android, and Web.
+A local, crossplatform, and secure fitness app built in Blazor .NET 8 that supports iOS, Android, and Web.

 > This project is still a work in progress and likely contains many bugs.